Ireland: Kingdom of Ireland

-Union with Great Britain
+1798 Rebellion

 In 1798, members of the Protestant Dissenter tradition (mainly Presbyterian) made common cause with Roman Catholics in a republican rebellion inspired and led by the Society of United Irishmen, with the aim of creating an independent Ireland.
 Despite assistance from France the rebellion was put down by British and Irish government and yeomanry forces.
+The rebellion lasted from the 24th of May to the 12th of October that year and saw the establishment of the short lived Irish Republic (1798) in the province of Connacht.
+It saw numerous battles across the island with an estimated 30,000 people dead.

+Union with Great Britain

-In 1800, the British and Irish parliaments both passed Acts of Union that, with effect from 1 January 1801, merged the Kingdom of Ireland and the Kingdom of Great Britain to create a United Kingdom of Great Britain and Ireland.
+As a direct result of the 1798 rebellion in its aftermath in 1800, the British and Irish parliaments both passed Acts of Union that, with effect from 1 January 1801, merged the Kingdom of Ireland and the Kingdom of Great Britain to create a United Kingdom of Great Britain and Ireland.

 The passage of the Act in the Irish Parliament was ultimately achieved with substantial majorities, having failed on the first attempt in 1799.
 According to contemporary documents and historical analysis, this was achieved through a considerable degree of bribery, with funding provided by the British Secret Service Office, and the awarding of peerages, places and honours to secure votes.
 Thus, the parliament in Ireland was abolished and replaced by a united parliament at Westminster in London, though resistance remained, as evidenced by Robert Emmet's failed Irish Rebellion of 1803.

-Aside from the development of the linen industry, Ireland was largely passed over by the industrial revolution, partly because it lacked coal and iron resources and partly because of the impact of the sudden union with the structurally superior economy of England, which saw Ireland as a source of agricultural produce and capital.
+Aside from the development of the linen industry, Ireland was largely passed over by the Industrial Revolution, partly because it lacked coal and iron resources and partly because of the impact of the sudden union with the structurally superior economy of England, which saw Ireland as a source of agricultural produce and capital.

 The Great Famine of 1845–1851 devastated Ireland, as in those years Ireland's population fell by one-third.
 More than one million people died from starvation and disease, with an additional million people emigrating during the famine, mostly to the United States and Canada.
 In the century that followed, an economic depression caused by the famine resulted in a further million people emigrating.
 By the end of the decade, half of all immigration to the United States was from Ireland.
 The period of civil unrest that followed until the end of the 19th century is referred to as the Land War.
 Mass emigration became deeply entrenched and the population continued to decline until the mid-20th century.
 Immediately prior to the famine the population was recorded as 8.2 million by the 1841 census.
 The population has never returned to this level since.
 The population continued to fall until 1961; County Leitrim was the final Irish county to record a population increase post-famine, in 2006.